 - Manage contacts: Use your system as a central log for up-to-date volunteer information, including mailing addresses, emails, and preferred methods of contact.
 This system can double as a touchpoint log, helping you keep track of other volunteer communications and updates, such as sending newsletters or contacting a previously active volunteer who hasn’t signed up in a while.

 “Could-have” features include extra software amenities that are generally attractive, but not business-critical.

 In other words, these are the features that make your day-to-day role as an administrator smoother but won’t be deal-breakers if left unsupported.
 Even without these features, your organization can maintain steady, successful volunteer efforts.

 - Volunteer profiles: Software with internal communications, like those above, may also host personalized volunteer profiles.
-With these, your volunteers can complete their profiles, update their schedules, and tailor their communication preferences, all so you don’t have to.
+With these, your volunteers can complete their profiles, update their volunteer information, schedules, and tailor their communication preferences, all so you don’t have to.